viadeo/api-sdk-ios/README.md

 After including the SDK source files into the app project, an #import declaration must be added to a header file to ensure that the app can reference the SDK types in the app source files: #import "VDConnect.h"
 With this step complete, the Viadeo iOS SDK can be built and used within the app XCode project.

-Implementing Viadeo iOS SDK
+## Step 2: Implementing Viadeo iOS SDK
-General
  First modify the AppDelegate Class.

 *  Set the AppDelegate class to handle the Viadeo delegate callbacks by adding ViadeoConnectDelegate and VDRequestDelegate to the list of delegates.
 For example for the MySuperApplication: